joaogdfaero/MarvelStoryExplorer/README.md

   </a>
 <h3 align="center">Marvel Story Explorer</h3>
   <p align="center">
-    A website built with Ruby on Rails where drivers/truckers can register and post their routes, so that others (individuals or companies) can hire freight transport services.
-It is also possible for someone to request a freight and other drivers can offer it.
+    A Ruby on Rails app to retrieve and show data from the Marvel API.
      <br />
     <br />
     <br />